NA0724/UDP_SocketProgramming/README.md

 Install gcc for C program compiler

 ### Steps:
-- Copy the files 'client.c', 'server.c' and 'packet_payload.txt' to the desired location.
+- Copy the files 'client.c', 'server.c', 'fcs.h' and 'packet_payload.txt' to the desired location.
 - Run the below commands from the above location's terminal to compile the C programs:
     `gcc server.c -o server`
     `gcc client.c -o client`
+    `gcc fcs.h -o fcs`
 - First the server should be started.
 To start the server, run:
     `./server`
 - In a new terminal window, run below for running the client program:
     `./client`
 - Packets would start transmitting and output would be visible

+### Description

+- File client.c is responsible for creating request packets and sending them to the server/access point.
+- File server.c is responsible for receiving request packets and processing them and responding back with respective response packets.
+- File fcs.h is the header file that contains the logic for Frame Check Sequence caluclation for the data packets.
+FCS calculatiion and verification is done in both client and access point side.
+The verification is done before and after the frame is sent and recieved respectively.

 ## OUTPUTS